-When I first visited Jingdezhen, China in 2015 as an artist in residence, I noticed so many potters using a split-leg apron while working.
-Upon returning to Australia I sought out various fabrics that would suit my own design and began to source industry offcuts, deceased estates and private collections for their hard-wearing, durability and endurance qualities.
-We potters do make a mess and this type of fabric is perfect for the clay and glazes we tend to throw at it… literally!
-These aprons have proven to be valuable for other trades too and many have been sold to baristas, chefs, bakers, tattoo artists, dog and horse groomers, makeup artists, costume makers, jewellers and artists.
+When I first saw some fellow artists wearing split-leg aprons I sought out various fabrics that would suit my own design and began to search for high quality fabric offcuts from industry, deceased estates and private collections for their hard-wearing, durability and endurance qualities.
+It’s a great way to reduce, reuse and recycle and my aim is to bring new life to these fabrics that were originally designed with another purpose in mind.
+We artists do make a mess and this type of fabric is perfect for the materials, paints, coffee, garden soil, clay and glazes and every other messy bit we tend to throw at it… literally!
+These aprons have proven to be valuable for so many trades with many sold to baristas, chefs, bakers, tattoo artists, gardeners, tradies, hens’ parties, art and craft workshops, dog and horse groomers, makeup artists, costume makers, jewellers and artists.

 As a pottery teacher I made myself many of these aprons as teaching a few classes a week required a clean apron each time!
 Many of my students also purchased more than one apron and were very proud to parade them around the studio or in their workplace.

-The aprons are ideal for when you’re sitting or standing while working as they keep the mess off your clothes and cover your legs (usually to below the knee depending on how tall you are).
-They’re also great for working at a bench as it saves having to have a towel draped over your legs.
+The aprons are ideal for when you’re sitting or standing while working as they keep the mess off your clothes and cover your legs well below the knee.
+They’re also great while sitting working at a bench as it saves having to have a towel draped over your legs.

 There’s quite a bit that goes into these aprons:

 Firstly… the fabric is sustainably sourced (as much as possible) so purchasing retail fabrics just doesn’t happen.
-These offcuts are new and unused and by using them means that in a small way, we’re all contributing to saving the planet, one apron at a time by avoiding unnecessary waste into landfill.
+Fabrics are new and unused and in a small way, we’re all contributing to saving the planet one apron at a time, by reducing, reusing and recycling – avoiding unnecessary waste going into landfill.

 Next…. pieces are chosen and matched, laid out and cut to size, individually overlocked, seams ironed and pieces sewn together with high quality thread, a designer label and washing/care instruction label inside.